Clifford Hierarchy Stabilizer Codes: Transversal Non-Clifford Gates and Magic

 The $\sqrt{\text{T}}$ gate again has an expression $U=WV$, with

-which are expressed by CCS gates in the 3D bulk, CT$^\dagger$ gates on the 4th boundary, and $\sqrt{\text{T}}$ gates on the 1D hinge between the 1st, 4th boundary.
-In SM Sec.~\ref{app:sqT}, we demonstrate that this operator generates a logical $\sqrt{\text{T}}$ gate.
+and $W$ is expressed by a product of CCS gates in the 3D bulk, CT$^\dagger$ gates on the 4th boundary, and $\sqrt{\text{T}}$ gates on the 1D hinge between the 1st, 4th boundary.
+In SM Sec.~\ref{app:sqT}, we present an explicit form of $W$ and demonstrate that $U$ generates a logical $\sqrt{\text{T}}$ gate.

-In conclusion, we discover transversal non-Clifford logical gates in 2D and 3D using automorphism symmetry in Clifford stabilizer model, including transversal T and CS gates in 2D and transversal $\sqrt{\text{T}}$ gate in 3D.
-The model can be further generalized to twisted $\mathbb{Z}_2^N$ gauge theory in $(N-1)$ spatial dimensions with the Dijkgraaf-Witten twist $(-1)^{a_1\cup a_2\cup\cdots a_N}$ for the $\mathbb{Z}_2^N$ gauge fields $\{a_i\}_{i=1}^N$.
-The $\mathcal{S}_Z$ stabilizers are the same, but the $\mathcal{S}_X$ stabilizers have gates in the $(N-1)^\text{th}$ level of Clifford hierarchy in addition to Pauli $X$ operators.
-The automorphism symmetry in the model can realize $\overline{R_{N}}$ logical gate.
-We hence propose a potential generalization of the Bravyi-K\"onig bound about logical gate implementable by a constant-depth circuit from Pauli stabilizer codes to non-Pauli stabilizer codes: \begin{conjecture} Suppose a unitary operator U implementable by a constant-depth quantum circuit preserves the codespace $C$ of a Clifford-hierarchy stabilizer code on a $(N-1)$-dimensional lattice ($N\ge 3$).
-Then the restriction of U onto $C$ implements a logical gate from the $N^\text{th}$ level of Clifford hierarchy $\C_N$.
+In conclusion, we discover transversal non-Clifford logical gates in Clifford hierarchy stabilizer codes, including T, CS gates in 2D and $\sqrt{\text{T}}$ gate in 3D.
+The code can be further generalized to twisted $\mathbb{Z}_2^N$ gauge theory in $(N-1)$ spatial dimensions with the Dijkgraaf-Witten twist $(-1)^{a_1\cup a_2\cup\cdots a_N}$ for the $\mathbb{Z}_2^N$ gauge fields $\{a_i\}_{i=1}^N$.
+In such cases, the $\mathcal{S}_X$ stabilizers have gates in the $(N-1)^\text{th}$ level of Clifford hierarchy, while $Z$-stabilizers are Pauli operators.
+Its automorphism symmetry can realize $\overline{R_{N}}$ logical gate. {Our construction for the family of $\overline{R_{N}}$ logical gates surpasses the Bravyi-K\"onig bound of Pauli codes.} Higher-hierarchy codes require increased local resources as $N$ increases; the generalized Bravyi-K\"onig bound can be viewed as a tradeoff between spatial dimension and local complexity in non-Pauli stabilizers.